AFakhriddinov/World-countries-app/README.md

 ### Deployment

-You can deploy this project on GitHub Pages
+This project was deployed on www.netlify.com

 ## 👥 Authors <a name="authors"></a>